 What happens at the end of the investigation?

-We will send a determination letter, which is normally accompanied by an investigation report, to the complainant and/or their representative, the landlord and any designated person involved.
-These documents will define the complaints under investigation, set out the background to the case, make reference to the evidence used in assessing the case and provide the reasons behind any findings and conclusions reached.
+We will send a determination letter, accompanied by an investigation report, to the complainant and/or their representative, the landlord and any designated person involved.
+These documents will define the complaints under investigation, set out the background to the case, set out the evidence used in assessing the case and provide the reasons behind any findings and conclusions reached.

-Depending on the outcome of the investigation, the determination letter may include a series of orders and recommendations to resolve the dispute.
-The landlord would be expected to follow any orders made within a specific timeframe.
+Depending on the outcome of the investigation, the report may include a series of orders and recommendations to resolve the dispute.

 How long will it take?

 We receive a high volume of cases which we aim to deal with as quickly as possible.
-An investigation can be a long, complex process but we aim to complete 98% of cases within 12 months and to reach six months on average in 2018-19.
+An investigation can be a long, complex process but we complete 99% of cases within 12 months and six months on average.

 More detail on our approach to investigating complaints in accordance with the Housing Ombudsman Scheme is set out in our investigation guidance.